Delta wing

 A Dassault Mirage 2000.
 The French-designed Mirage series is famous for its distinctive delta wing configuration.

 A delta wing is a wing shaped in the form of a triangle.
 It is named for its similarity in shape to the Greek uppercase letter delta (Δ).

 Although long studied, the delta wing did not find significant practical applications until the Jet Age, when it proved suitable for high-speed subsonic and supersonic flight.
 At the other end of the speed scale, the Rogallo flexible wing proved a practical design for the hang glider and other ultralight aircraft.
 The delta wing form has unique aerodynamic characteristics and structural advantages.
 Many design variations have evolved over the years, with and without additional stabilising surfaces.

 General characteristics

 Structure

+Two Avro Vulcan bombers flying in formation with four Avro 707 experimental aircraft.
+The Vulcan's delta wing configuration earned it the nickname of 'Tin Triangle'.

 The long root chord of the delta wing and minimal area outboard make it structurally efficient.
 It can be built stronger, stiffer and at the same time lighter than a swept wing of equivalent aspect ratio and lifting capability.
 Because of this it is easy and relatively inexpensive to build—a substantial factor in the success of the MiG-21 and Mirage aircraft series.

-Its long root chord also allows a deeper structure for a given aerofoil section.
+Its long root chord also allows a thicker wing structure for a given aerofoil section.
 This both enhances its weight-saving characteristic and provides greater internal volume for fuel and other items, without a significant increase in drag.
-However, on supersonic designs the opportunity is often taken to use a thinner aerofoil instead, in order to actually reduce drag.
+However, on supersonic designs the opportunity is often taken to use a thinner aerofoil instead, in order to reduce drag.